 If you are borrowing a laptop, data projector, digital camera or video camera we need a £50 deposit plus proof of address.

 You will need to pick up your equipment between 1pm and 4pm, unless you have specifically arranged with us to collect it in the morning.
 Please allow time to fill in our hire form, and for the person on the front desk to show you how to use the equipment.
-Bring your deposit cheque or cash with you.
+Bring your £50 deposit with you.

 Parking in Tilbury Place is by coin meter (2 disabled bays available).

 Please return equipment on time and in good condition.
 You will usually be asked to bring it back between 9am and 12noon so that another group may borrow it the same day.